Master of Counselling

 The Faculty of Health Disciplines offers a 36-credit, Master of Counselling (MC) program.
 The MC is a distributed learning, mixed delivery master's program designed to meet the graduate academic requirements for the career paths of professional counsellor or counselling psychologist.
-The program incorporates core and specialization courses to ensure that all students attain competency in the fundamentals of counselling psychology as well as a particular area of specialization.
+The program incorporates core and specialization courses to ensure that all learners attain competency in the fundamentals of counselling psychology.

 - Master of Counselling: Art Therapy* (Admissions to the Art Therapy program specialization are currently suspended.
 See note below.)

 Learners in the Art Therapy specialization take their art therapy courses through the Vancouver Art Therapy Institute.